endormi/conferences/README.md

 </h1>

 <p align="center">
-This is a collection of conferences and seminars I have attended and/or attending relating to tech.
+This is a collection of conferences and seminars (also webinars) I have attended and/or attending relating to tech.
 </p>

 <p align="center">